jonyy404/LifeIndexProject/README.md

 # Life-Index Project

-João Cunha nº31515, Miguel Cabral nº31634, Diogo Lopes nº32079

-Ficheiros CSV -> Ficheiros Excel e CSV que foram utilizados na análise
+CSV Files -> Excel and CSV files used for analisys

-Scripts -> Scripts utilizados para fazer a análise
+Scripts -> Scripts that were used in the analisys Scripts

-IBE2022_Quadros -> Ficheiro Excel da INE utilizado como referência de valores dos indicadores do Balanço Vida-Trabalho
+IBE2022_Quadros -> INE's Excel File that was used as a reference for the Life-Work Balance values